Vineeth-varma/azure_learning/azure_Networking.md

 * **Backend Pools -** This contains the backend servers.
 * **Health Probes -** Here you can define your own custom health probes.

+## Azure Traffic Manager
+**Priority -** Here you can direct users to a secondary endpoint if the primary one fails.
+**Weighted -** Here you can assign weights to each endpoint.
+**Performance -** Here users can be directed to the closest endpoints with the lowest network latency.
+**Geographic -** Here users are directed endpoints based on their geographic location.
+**Multi-Value -** Here multiple endpoints are sent to the User.
+**Subnet -** Here the endpoint is decided based on the subnet the user is located in.
+**Endpoint Types**
+* **Azure Endpoints -** This can PaaS cloud services, Web Apps, Web App Slots, Public IP Adresses that are assigned to virtual machines.
+Here the VM's ned to also have a DNS name assigned.
+* **External Endpoints -** This can be Ip Adresses or FQDN's that are loacted outside of azure.
+* **Nested Endpoints -** This can be another Azure traffic Manger Profile.

 ## Point-to-Site VPN Connection
 * A Point-to-Site VPN connection is used to establish a secure connection between multiple client machines and an Azure virtual network via the Internet.
 * Below is a diagram from the Microsoft documentation on a sample scenario